iamsomraj/React-Acko-Weather-App/README.md

 - Geolocation Mode : Fetches forecast data based on position
 - User Input Mode : Fetches forecast data based on city name

-After installing it into your local system,  you can enable or disable Location permission for the website.
+After installing it into your local system, you can enable or disable Location permission for the website and refresh.
+At the time of doing, you should be on the [Home Page](http://localhost:3000/React-Acko-Weather-App/).

 ## Tech Stack